S.O.S. Juniper Forest Chania

 No speed boats close to the shore.
 It isn't only the pollution that they create but also safety reasons in case of an accident (it'll take a long time for a rescue team to get there).
 The same applies for spearfishing.

 Use of non-chemical sun protection creams only.
-When people enter the sea covered with standard sun creams, this create a film of chemical oil that lays on the sea's surface which is toxic for all sea life.
+Use of the standard chemical sun creams, creates a film of chemical oil that lays on the sea's surface which is toxic for all sea life.
 Choose sea-friendly creams.

 One very effective action is for a non-profit organization to be created, under the supervision of local authorities, who would be responsible to educate the visitors & protect this sensitive eco-system.

 A small symbolic entrance ticket will suffice to cover the expenses.
-This is already happened in the Samaria Gorge.
+This is already happened in the Samaria Gorge with great success.
 Why can't it be done elsewhere?

-We strive to shed light & raise awareness about the problems facing our rare ecosystems from over-tourism, to all visitors of Chania.
-We need to discuss these subjects openly and each one of us to promote eco-responsible travel at a human pace.
+We strive to shed light & raise awareness about the problems our rare Cretan ecosystems facing from over-tourism.
+We need to discuss these subjects openly and not to pretend that everything is fine (until is not any more).

 Through our Travel Agency Bonnie and Clyde Urban Tours we promote only

-non-touristy tours & experiences always in small groups & with a human approach to the core.
-We are creating experiences to remember, always environmental friendly.
+small scale & earth friendly experiences always in small groups, with a human approach to the core.

 - Bonnie and Clyde Urban Tours